Puerto Maldonado Travel Guide

 • Jungle Hikes: Explore jungle trails to discover incredible flora and fauna, accompanied by expert guides.

-• Boat Excursions: Navigate the Madre de Dios and Tambopata rivers to observe landscapes and wildlife along their banks.
+• Boat Excursions: Cruise the Madre de Dios and Tambopata rivers to observe landscapes and the animals that inhabit their banks.

-• Birdwatching and Wildlife Observation: With over 600 recorded bird species, Puerto Maldonado is a paradise for amateur and professional ornithologists.
+• Bird and Wildlife Watching: With over 600 bird species recorded, Puerto Maldonado is a paradise for amateur and professional birdwatchers.

 III.
 Where to Eat in Puerto Maldonado